WebCloud/user_management/README.md

 # User Management example

-To run this make sure you have node version *v4.2.1* or greater, run `npm install` and then `npm run build && npm run server`, then visit [http://localhost:3000/](http://localhost:3000/) on your browser.
+To run this demo simply run `python -m SimpleHTTPServer` and visit [http://localhost:8000/](http://localhost:8000/) on your browser, or any simple http server from this folder.